nekman/react-native-labb/README.md

 I want to be able to test my code using Mocha, sinon and Enzyme.
 Found a great blog post describing how this could be done: <a href="https://blog.formidable.com/unit-testing-react-native-with-mocha-and-enzyme-51518f13ba73">https://blog.formidable.com/unit-testing-react-native-with-mocha-and-enzyme-51518</a>

 However, some parts did not work.
-When I got my test to run and pass, my app crashed with an error message saying:
+When I got my test to run and pass, my app crashed with an error message saying (something like this):

 ```
 Unable to find this module in its module map or any of the node_modules directories under /Users/node_modules/${k} and its parent directories